-If the outboard motor cannot be tilted up/down using the power trim and tilt unit, e.g. because of a discharged battery or a failure with the unit itself, the outboard motor can be tilted manually.
+If the outboard motor cannot be tilted up or down using the power trim and tilt unit because of a discharged battery or a failure with the power trim and tilt unit, the outboard motor can be tilted manually.

-- Stop the engine. - (2) Loosen the manual valve screw by turning it counterclockwise until it stops.
+- 1. Stop the engine. - Loosen the manual valve screw by turning it counterclockwise until it stops.

-- 1. Manual valve screw - (3) Adjust the outboard motor to a navigable angle, tighten the manual valve screw clockwise, and secure the outboard motor.
+- 1. Manual valve screw - Tilt the outboard motor up manually to the desired position, and then tighten the manual valve screw by turning it clockwise.